I am not a native English speaker; this article was translated by AI.

 apt install python3-certbot-dns-cloudflare -y.

 post_hook = systemctl reload nginx && docker restart hysteria hysteria2 tuic-server6.
-Application Configuration Templates #
+Application config templates #

 6.1 Hysteria v1 #